Overview of Online Part-Time Program: Veterinary Technology Program

 Each student must have a mentor who is a graduate licensed veterinarian in good standing with the Board of Veterinary Medicine.

 The mentor is required to sign a Memorandum of Agreement.
 This Memorandum is not a binding or legal contract.
 The purpose is to document credentials and clarify the mentors’ responsibility.
 Part of the mentoring agreement includes completion of a survey regarding clinical tasks that can be performed at the facility and equipment that is available at the mentoring site.
 This task and equipment list is based on the same document that all veterinary technology programs are required to submit to the American Veterinary Medical Association (AVMA) for accreditation.

-The mentor is required to send a copy of their transcripts from their college of veterinary medicine to the Dean of the Natural and Applied Science Division of the Loudoun Campus via the Head of the Veterinary Technology Online Program.
+The mentor is required to provide credentials to the Dean of the Natural and Applied Science Division of the Loudoun Campus via the Head of the Veterinary Technology Online Program.

 What It Takes to Succeed in the Program

 This program is designed for the working student who for whatever reason is not enrolled in a full time campus program.
 This program is equal to the on-campus program in regard to material presented and testing methods.
 It is not "watered down" or a correspondence course.